< Terug naar resultaten

 Free morning or optional second visit to Machu Picchu; afternoon return to Cuzco by train and by road.

-Today we have a free morning to enjoy the buzz of this little town in the jungle below the ruins.
-There are some hot springs nearby, however they tend to suffer from overcrowding and therefore poor water quality, so are not recommended.Should you wish to visit Machu Picchu again this morning, your leader will help you to purchase a second entrance ticket (subject to availability) which will allow you a further four hours to explore the 'Lost City' – for the second visit it is not mandatory to have a guide.
-At the time of writing a morning ticket costs PEN152 (approx. US$37).In the afternoon we board the train back to Ollantaytambo and then continue by minibus to Cuzco, arriving in the late evening.Hotel Casa Andina Koricancha (or similar)
+We have a free morning to sleep in, relax and enjoy the buzz of this little town in the jungle below the ruins.
+Should you wish to visit Machu Picchu again this morning, you need to purchase a second entrance ticket in advance.
+This will allow you further time to explore the Lost City on your own – for the second visit it is not mandatory to have a guide.
+Please contact your sales representative for details.
+In the afternoon, we board the train back to Ollantaytambo and then continue by minibus to Cuzco, arriving in the late evening.
+Accommodation: Hotel Casa Andina Standard Catedral (or similar)

 • 9

-Free day for optional excursions.
+Free day for optional excursions

 We have a final chance to enjoy the sights and shopping of this beautiful city.
-If you fancy something more active then there is an array of optional activities available from Cuzco that your leader can organise.
-These include paddle-boarding on a lake, mountain biking, or a combination of via ferrata and zip-lining in the Sacred Valley.Hotel Casa Andina Koricancha (or similar)
+If you would like something more active, there is an array of optional activities available from Cuzco that your leader can organise.
+These include paddleboarding on a lake, mountain biking, or a combination of via ferrata and zip-lining in the Sacred Valley.
+Accommodation: Hotel Casa Andina Standard Catedral (or similar)

 • 10

-Today we travel for 8-10 hours along the Vilcanota River and onto the altiplano, the high plains separating the Andes from the jungle.
+Today we travel for eight to 10 hours along the Vilcanota River and onto the altiplano, the high plains separating the Andes from the jungle.
 Although it is quite a long drive, the views are often spectacular.
 There are scheduled stops at interesting sites to help break up the day and we will get to appreciate the immensity of the Andean landscapes.
-This afternoon we arrive at the shores of Lake Titicaca (3800m) and board a boat for our trip to Amantani Island.
-Hiking around the island offers great views across the lake, whilst the night spent with a local family is a fantastic cultural insight into lives very different to our own.
-(A packed lunch is included today).Amantani Island homestay (Basic)
+This afternoon, we arrive at the shores of Lake Titicaca (12,467ft/3,800m above sea level) and board a boat for our trip to Amantani Island.
+A hike around the island offers great views across the lake, while the night spent with a local family is a fantastic cultural insight into lives very different to our own.
+A packed lunch is included today.
+Accommodation: Amantani Island homestay (basic)

 • 11

-Explore the island; afternoon boat to Puno visiting the floating reed islands.
+Explore the island; afternoon boat to Puno visiting the floating reed islands

 We explore the island in the morning before boarding our boat for the three-hour journey to Puno on the lakeshore.
 On the way, we visit Uros Island.
-The Uros have been living on rafts of reeds for centuries, and although many have now moved to the mainland there are still a couple of thousand who remain on the islands which are anchored close to Puno.
-A reasonable amount of their income is now provided by strictly regulated tourism, but they also still fish the lake and engage in barter with communities on the mainland to obtain essential daily items.Casona Plaza Hotel (or similar)
+The Uros have been living on reed rafts for centuries, and although many have now moved to the mainland there are still a couple of thousand who remain on the islands.
+A reasonable amount of their income is now provided by strictly regulated tourism, but they also still fish the lake and barter with mainland communities for daily essentials.
+Accommodation: Casona Plaza Hotel (or similar)

 • 12

-Drive across the altiplano to Colca Canyon.
+Drive across the altiplano to Colca Canyon

-Today we head off across the altiplano again.
-This time we cross to the south-west, heading back towards the coast to the high Colca Canyon (5-6 hours' drive).
-En route we have opportunities to see vicuñas and possibly flamingos, crossing the Patapampa Pass (4810m) before descending into what is considered to be the second deepest canyon in the Americas (the deepest, the Cotahuasi Canyon, is also in Peru).
-There is time in the evening for an optional visit to the hot springs near the main town of Chivay (3635m) – a warming pleasure after the chill of Lake Titicaca.Hotel Pozo del Cielo (or similar)
+Today we head across the altiplano again.
+This time we cross to the southwest, heading back towards the coast to the high Colca Canyon (a five to six-hour drive).
+En route, we see vicuñas and possibly flamingos, crossing the Patapampa Pass (15,781ft/4,810m) before descending into what is considered the second-deepest canyon in the Americas (the deepest, the Cotahuasi Canyon, is also in Peru).
+There is time in the evening for an optional visit to the hot springs near the main town of Chivay (11,926ft/3,635m) – a warming pleasure after the chill of Lake Titicaca.
+Accommodation: Hotel Pozo del Cielo (or similar)

 • 13

-Morning condor viewing; afternoon drive past huge volcanoes to the 'White City' of Arequipa (2350m).
+Morning condor viewing; afternoon drive past huge volcanoes to the White City of Arequipa

-An early start to view condors soaring on the morning drafts rising out of the canyon.
-Extensive terraces, stunning colonial churches, and burial tombs are viewed before we ascend out of the canyon and cross Patapampa Pass (4910m) on our way to Arequipa, known as the 'White City' due to the pale volcanic stone used to construct many of its colonial buildings.
-The picturesque city enjoys a year-round pleasant climate and is surrounded by 6000m volcanoes, including the near-perfect cone of El Misti.Selina Hotel (or similar)
+Rise early to view condors soaring on the morning drafts rising out of the canyon.
+We then ascend out of the canyon and cross Patapampa Pass on our way to Arequipa, which is known as the White City due to the pale volcanic stone used to construct many of its colonial buildings.
+The picturesque city has a year-round pleasant climate and is surrounded by towering volcanoes, including the near-perfect cone of El Misti.
+Accommodation: Su Majestad Hotel (or similar)

 • 14

-Morning visit Santa Catalina Convent; afternoon fly to Lima.
+Morning visit Santa Catalina Convent; afternoon fly to Lima

-In the morning we visit the huge and serene convent of Santa Catalina.
+In the morning we visit the huge, serene convent of Santa Catalina.
 Built in 1580 and only opened to the outside world in the 1970s, it offers a rare insight into the lives led by the nuns and has changed little through the centuries.
 There are still around 20 nuns living in the northern corner of the complex.
-In the afternoon or evening we fly to Lima where will transfer to our hotel in Miraflores.Hotel El Tambo 1 (or similar)
+In the afternoon or evening we fly to Lima where we will transfer to our hotel in Miraflores.
+Accommodation: Hotel El Tambo 1 (or similar)

 • 15

-End Lima.
+End Lima

 Naar boven